-Increasingly, it’s family and friends — not strangers — behind financial fraud and identity theft
+Financial fraud more fraught when perpetrator is known

 Keep an eye out for signs of fraudulent activity.

-Review your bank and credit-card statements closely.
+Review your bank and credit card statements closely.
 Look out for signs of new account activity — this could include bills for items you didn’t buy, debt collection calls for or denial for loan applications.
 Credit card applications arriving in the mail for a minor are another giveaway.

 Pay close attention if an elderly loved one is reliant on others for their care as this is when they are most susceptible.
 Look out for changes in financial activity or activity they cannot explain.
 Additionally, take note if items are missing from their home.
 Also notice if a caregiver shows a change in lifestyle — quitting a job or buying big ticket items for instance.